mixu/gr/readme.md

     gr ~/foo ~/bar status
     gr #work ls -lah

-Path targets be directories.
+Path targets should be directories.
 Tags refer to sets of directories.
 They managed using the `tag` built-in.

 If you are using a scripting language that uses `#` for comments, you can also write tags as `-t foo`.